tokoba/gemini-mcp-tool-nano/README.md

+> Update branch is now live!
+2.0.0 is a complete refactor from 1.1.1 (npm version).
+This change will hopefully speed up future development.
+>  See and test 2.0.0 --> [update branch](https://github.com/jamubc/gemini-mcp-tool/tree/update) --> **"Gemini Reads, Claude edits, Save Claude Tokens"**
+>.

-🚀 **Share your experience!** [Tell us how it went](https://github.com/jamubc/gemini-mcp-tool/discussions/2) and help the community grow!
+> 🚀 **Share your experience!** [Tell us how it went](https://github.com/jamubc/gemini-mcp-tool/discussions/2) and help the community grow!

 > 📚 [Wiki documentation](https://github.com/jamubc/gemini-mcp-tool/wiki) is available with additional guides and examples.
 >